When does a puppy or kitten start its vaccinations?

 Do we have fleas and ticks in Alaska?

 Fleas can be present on wild animals, including squirrels and rabbits.
 If your animal is in contact with those animals, we advise that you check their coat closely to be sure fleas have not hitched a ride uninvited!
-Ticks are not commonly a problem in Alaska, however incident reports to Alaska Fish and Game have increased in the last several years as there are some native species found on wild rodents.
+Ticks are not commonly a problem in Alaska, however incident reports to Alaska Fish and Game have increased in the last several years of non-native ticks attaching to animals, but there have always been ticks found on wild animals and wild rodents.
+If you have found a tick on your pet, Alaska Fish and Game is interested and should be reported to them promptly.
+Fleas and ticks are endemic and carry disease.
+If traveling to the lower 48 we strongly advise you get flea and tick preventives to assist in the prevention of inadvertently bringing non-native ticks/fleas to Alaska.
 Monthly preventative for fleas and ticks is not considered necessary at this time, but it is available for purchase.
 Schedule an appointment with your pet’s veterinarian if you are concerned.
 If you have recently moved to Alaska and your pet was not previously on a flea/tick preventative, your pet could be affected and may need treatment.

 What is a dog’s or cat’s normal temperature?

 Cats and dogs have a higher body temperature then ours, which is why they sometimes feel hot to us and are warm and cozy to snuggle with.
 Their normal body temperature is 101-102.5 degrees F. The best way to see if your pet has a fever is to take a rectal temperature.
 If the temperature is above 103 degrees and your pet feels sick you should contact a veterinarian.

 What chew treats are OK to buy for my dog?